 VPPRN Patient-Powered Research

 Every 6 months, we ask our VPPRN community to check-in and tell us how they are doing.
-The graphs below reflect the scores/ratings of patients with central nervous system (CNS) vasculitis compared to the Network as a whole.
-Here is what we learned about flares, fatigue, pain, symptoms of vasculitis, and members’ current state of vasculitis at the July 2025 check-in:
+The graphs below reflect the scores/ratings of patients with central nervous system vasculitis (CNSV) compared to the Network as a whole.
+Here is what we learned about flares, fatigue, pain, symptoms of vasculitis, and members’ current state of vasculitis at the January 2026 check-in:

-- Compared to patients with other forms of vasculitis, patients with CNS vasculitis reported the following:
+- Compared to patients with other forms of vasculitis, patients with CNSV reported the following:

 - similar percentage of flares reported